Are you worried finances will be a barrier to adoption? Please don't give up.

 WACAP believes that financial concerns should not prevent qualified families from adopting children.
 We have established special funds and programs to help parents cover the costs of certain adoptions:

-List of Grants and Loans for Adoption: Contact our Family Finders team for a list of organizations that offer grants and loans to help with your adoption.
-Resources4Adoption is another organization that offers tools to help families find financing for their WACAP adoption.
+Lists of Grants and Loans for Adoption: Contact our Family Finders team for a list of organizations that offer grants and loans to help with your adoption.

 Federal and state tax breaks and reimbursement programs, such as the following, can help families bring children into loving homes:

 Adoption Tax Credit.
-In 2012, the Federal Adoption Tax Credit offers adoptive families an income tax break of $12,650 to cover adoption expenses, as well as for expenses incurred in domestic adoptions of children with special needs.
+The Federal Adoption Tax Credit offers adoptive families an income tax break of over $13,000 to cover adoption expenses, as well as for expenses incurred in domestic adoptions of children with special needs.
 WACAP recommends that adoptive parents and prospective parents seek tax advice from a legal or tax professional.
 The Federal Adoption Tax Credit was made permanent by the American Taxpayer Relief Act, signed into law January 2, 2013.
-For more information visit the Adoption Tax Credit website.
+For more information on how the tax credit works, please visit the IRS Adoption Benefits page.

 Military.
 Active-duty military families can receive reimbursement of up to $2,000 for adoption costs.
 Contact your military branch for more information.